The Power of a Step

 - YELLOW = Stay in the same spot

-- Ask students to listen closely to Lola’s story.
+- Ask learners to listen closely to Lola’s story.
 They will hear a mixture of opportunities and challenges that she faces on her journey.
 Some situations are not as easy as they might seem to be.
 Instruct learners to use their critical thinking skills to help Lola graduate!

 Questions for Reflections and Discussion: